Take part in our study

 As collagen is derived from mammals and fish, vegans and vegetarians will not be able to participate in this study.

-If you would like to offer your time for this important research project you will be asked to undertake 3 - 5 separate visits to our laboratory over a 4-week or 2-month period.
+If you would like to offer your time for this important research project you will be asked to visit the laboratory for 4 – 6 times and undertake 10-week resistance training.

 Full details of the study can be found in the participant information sheet.
 Please feel free to read this information and should you wish to take part, or if you have any further questions, please contact Joonsung Lee.

-This study has been approved by the University Research Ethics Committee (REC) with reference 18/SPS/059.
+This study has been approved by the University Research Ethics Committee with reference 19/SPS/054.